mikenakis/dotnet-Clio/README.md

 ## Notes

 - `Clio` was created before `System.CommandLine` was made available by Microsoft. `Clio` is more powerful and easier to use than `System.CommandLine`.
 - According to "Build Awesome Command-Line Applications in Ruby 2" a switch doesn't take arguments, while a flag does.
 Their idea of both switch and flag is retarded.
 By long-established practice, a flag is boolean, so it is synonymous to a switch.
-Furthermore, a boolean is either true or false, and this can be signified by the presence or absence of the argument in the command-line, so it does not make sense to say that a switch or a flag takes arguments.
+Furthermore, the true or false value of a boolean can be signified by the presence or absence of the argument in the command-line, so it does not make sense to say that a switch or a flag takes arguments.

 ---------------